 5. Make yourself a rehab checklist!

 Leaving your physical therapist’s office with a long list of exercises may be completely overwhelming.
-They likely have given you a list of exercises with diagrams of the exercises you are supposed to do and how many sets and repetitions to do.
+They likely have given you a list of exercises for your knee or hip replacement, acl rehab, or other, with diagrams of the exercises you are supposed to do and how many sets and repetitions to do.
 However, making your own checklist, whether it be an excel sheet with cells for each day and exercise or a notebook you use to keep track of your exercises, having a place to track your exercises is extremely helpful!
 Checklists are such common parts of everyday life, for complex tasks (e.g. an instruction manual) or simple ones, like a grocery list; they help you stay organized and remember what you have to do.
 A notebook or electronic file dedicated to your rehab would also be a good place to write any concerns or questions that come up, which you may want to ask your physical therapist at your next appointment.

-The Curovate app is also a great resource with information on ACL, knee replacement, or hip replacement recovery.
+Curovate is an app for physical therapy with information on ACL, knee replacement, or hip replacement recovery.
 The app features daily rehab reminders, progress tracking, and more, to help keep track of your exercises and allow for the best recovery experience possible.
+If you need further customized assistance during your surgery or injury recovery, book your 1-on-1 online physiotherapy video session.
 Click on the links below to see the Curovate app in the Apple App Store or Google Play Store!

 5. Winters, B. D., Gurses, A. P., Lehmann, H., Sexton, J. B., Rampersad, C. J., & Pronovost, P. J. (2009).
 Clinical review: checklists - translating evidence into practice.
 Critical care (London, England), 13(6), 210.